 In contrast, imagine hanging out at a very close friend’s house.
 They confide in you the location their parents keep money stashed away, about $1000.
 The temptation for more money has increased since your girlfriend has been pressuring you to buy her more things and take her out more often.
-You feel the pressure but also know that it’s seriously wrong.
-You think about it for a while and decide to steal the money for your own benefit regardless of the damage it will do to the friendship.
+You feel the pressure but also know that it’s seriously wrong to steal.
+Yet you think about it for a while and decide to steal the money for your own benefit, regardless of the damage it will do to the friendship.

-Your friend discovers that you took his parents money.
+Your friend discovers that you stole his parents’ money.
 Shocked and appalled, he cannot believe one of his closest buddies betrayed him and his family.
 This was no small act, or mistake.
 It was premeditated and intentional.
-You friend angrily lectures you that true friends don’t do that, and how you have no respect for his family, etc. “If you don’t return that money, I’m going to sue you and take you to court.”
+Your friend angrily lectures you that true friends don’t do that, and how you have no respect for his family.
+“If you don’t return that money, I’m going to sue you and take you to court.”
 Friendship ended.

 This is a very different situation.
 The friendship is completely severed and broken.
-However, it was you who chose to break the friendship when you made that decision.
-That is the difference between mortal sin and venial sin (The distinction is found in the Bible in 1 Jn.
+However, it was you who chose to break the friendship when you made your decision.
+That is the difference between mortal sin and venial sin (the distinction is found in the Bible in 1 Jn.
 5:16-17).

-Venial sins still hurt our relationship with God, but they do not break the friendship and be repaired more easily.
+Venial sins still hurt our relationship with God, but they do not break the friendship, and can be repaired more easily.
 Mortal sin, on the other hand, breaks our relationship with God completely, and it cuts us off from the life of God entirely.
-It severs the relationship meaning we lose His friendship and His grace in us.
-In a sense, you are no longer in relationship with God which is why you cannot receive Holy Communion until you go to confession.
+It severs the relationship, meaning we lose His friendship and His grace in us.
+In a sense, you are no longer in relationship with God, which is why you cannot receive Holy Communion until you go to confession.
 This is also why a person cannot enter heaven with an unconfessed mortal sin on their soul.

 Obviously, a person wants to avoid sinning mortally.
 In order to do this, we need to understand what a mortal sin is.
-For a sin to be considered a mortal sin, there must be three conditions.
+There are three conditions for a sin to be considered a mortal one:

-- First, the sin must be really serious – usually one of the Ten Commandments: especially big sins like murder, stealing, idolatry, lust, adultery, sexual sins, and the like.
-It could also be intentionally choosing to not pray, go to church on Sundays.
+- First, the sin must be really serious – usually involving the breaking of one of the Ten Commandments: especially big sins like murder, stealing, idolatry, lust, adultery, sexual sins, and the like.
+It could also be intentionally choosing to not pray, or to not go to church on Sundays.
 These are only a few examples.
-In short, it has to be a big sin.
+In short, it has to be a big serious sin.

 - The second condition is that a person has to know it’s wrong and have full knowledge that it is wrong.

-- Finally, after having a full knowledge, a person has to choose to go ahead and do it anyway.
+- Finally, after having this full knowledge, a person has to choose to go ahead and do it anyway.

 Those are the three conditions.
 Big sin.
 Know it’s wrong.
-Don’t care.
-Choose to do it anyway.
-In a mortal sin, a person basically says; “God, I do not care what you want, I am going to do my own thing instead.”
+Don’t care and choose to do it anyway.
+In a mortal sin, a person basically says, “God, I do not care what you want, I am going to do my own thing instead.”

-Let’s say that a bunch of people are gossiping about someone and you are present. perhaps you even chime in unconsciously.
-This is very different than not liking another person and by making the choice to get your friends to hate her too.
+Let’s say that a bunch of people are gossiping about someone and you are present.
+Perhaps you even chime in unconsciously.
+This is very different from not liking another person and by making the choice to get your friends to hate this person too.
 You quickly start to talk about this person behind their back and try to destroy her and her reputation.
 That is far more serious and intentional.

 It is also the difference between a man who sees a half-dressed woman walking down the street and is mesmerized by her beauty, even if perhaps in an unhealthy way.
 However, once he recognizes that he is gawking over her in an unhealthy way, he has a decision to make.
 If he looks away and just praises God for her beauty, then there is no sin.
 However, if he chooses to entertain the lust and imagine what she looks like under the clothes and so on, then that is a choice being made intentionally to lust.
 Likewise, he may even go look at porn in his room which is an active decision to lust and to sin, despite what we know is right and how we are supposed to treat a lady.